The West Texas Image Competition wIll be held Monday Feb 25th, 2022. Registration is now OPEN!

 4. Entries in the Electronic category may use any source image, even if the entrant did not create it and guide/reference images are mandatory and shall be visible on the entry presentation.

-7. Entrant may enter up to 10 images and each entry can be in any of the 6 categories:
+7. Entrant may enter up to 10 images and each entry can be in any of the following categories:

 -Wedding: Any image of a wedding party member, wedding couple or wedding event.
 Wedding images are to be captured during a commissioned wedding event.
 Engagement images need to be entered in the portrait category.